Diaz hits 2 homers, Rays beat A’s 5-1 in AL wild-card game

 And the visitors were the ones putting on a happy home run show this time.
 Oakland, which hit a franchise-record 257 homers, is 0-6 in winner-take-all playoff games at home since 2000.

-Even a day earlier, Rays manager Kevin Cash wasn't sure Diaz would play given how much time he missed with a foot injury.
+Even a day earlier, Rays manager Kevin Cash wasn't sure Diaz would play given how much time he missed during the season’s second half.

+Diaz returned for the finale last Sunday at Toronto after being sidelined since July 23.
+He played in just 79 games this season, 22 of those at first base with 17 starts.

 "He probably caught us off guard a little bit with how quickly he turned around over the last five, six days," Cash said.

-Never one to shy from the creative or unorthodox _ the Rays used four outfielders against Matt Olson _ Cash started Diaz at first base to make sure his best bat against lefties was in the lineup.
+Never one to shy from the unorthodox _ the Rays used four outfielders against Matt Olson _ Cash started Diaz at first to make sure his best bat against lefties was in the lineup.

-Diaz returned for the season's final game at Toronto after being sidelined since July 23.
-He played in just 79 games this season, 22 of those at first with 17 starts

-He's someone Kiermaier notes is "just one of those guys, he just wakes up out of bed and rakes.
+Kiermaier noted Diaz is "just one of those guys, he just wakes up out of bed and rakes.
 Everyone knows him for his muscles and what he can do in the weight room and stuff like that, but the guy finds the barrel so much throughout this whole season, and any time we're able to have him available, we're happy."

 The right-hander walked Mark Canha to load the bases with two outs in the first before retiring Jurickson Profar on a flyball and had already thrown 32 pitches.